How to Optimize Local Oscillator Phase Noise for EVM Measurements

 - “Fast Tuning” switches from a two-loop local oscillator to a single loop for fast tuning measurements.

 To obtain the optimum phase noise performance of a signal analyzer for modulation analysis, consider not only the phase noise profile (close in and wide offset) of the signal analyzer but also the operation frequency, bandwidth, and subcarrier spacing (OFDM signal) of the input signal.
 Figure 3 shows the MXA phase noise setting for 5G New Radio demodulation analysis.
 The measurement application defaults to a wide offset for better modulation analysis.

 Knowing the capabilities and performance of your signal analyzers is the first step toward making accurate and repeatable measurements.
-Keysight’s signal analyzers offer flexible and optimized settings to accurately evaluate RF components and devices and to achieve the best EVM measurement results.
+Keysight X-series signal analyzers offer flexible and optimized settings to accurately evaluate RF components and devices and to achieve the best EVM measurement results.

 See related posts to learn about how to optimize signal demodulation analysis: